PolicyChanges/NESArduinoAdapter/Readme.md

 Arduino/Pro Micro sketch software that allows an nes controller to act as an HID keyboard or an XInput Xbox controller.</b>
 The keybord is easier but the xbox has some benefits.
 Stick with keyboard if youre unsure.</b>

+If using keyboard, Tetris Effect player will want to know escape bind is press select and start then press left.</b>

 For using the pro micro/arduino as a HID keyboard:</b>

 Download the .ino file and upload it using the Arduino IDE.</b>